-Paragraph 1 Preparation and Publication of the National Risk Assessment Report of Money Laundering and Terrorist Financing
+Paragraph 1 Preparation and Publication of the National Risk Assessment-Follow-up Report

 1. Background

 The FATF Recommendations revised in February 2012 (new FATF 40 Recommendations) call on individual countries to identify and assess their own ML/TF risks (national risk assessment), etc.